By Michael Stephenson

 Out of the Box

-The XD-S feels good in the hand.
+The single-stack XD-S feels good in the hand.
 The grip angle is comfortable and somewhat adjustable with the interchangeable backstraps.
 The grip itself is what I like to call aggressive, yet subdued.
-The texture employed is comparable to what you’ll find on the XD(M).
-All the ridges and valleys molded into the frame increase the surface area your hand has on the firearm, making the gun comfortable to shoot for an extended period of time without eating your paws in the process.
+The grip texture is comparable to what you’ll find on the XD(M).
+All the ridges and valleys molded into the frame increase the surface area your hand has on the firearm, making the handgun comfortable to shoot for an extended period of time without eating your paws in the process.

 The control layout on the XD-S is intuitive.
 The mag release is ambidextrous, but the slide stop is not.
 Though that isn’t a problem for most shooters, it may be of interest to southpaws.
 Speaking of the slide release, it’s quite large.
 In fact, it’s slightly larger than that of an FNS, and noticeably larger than that of a stock GLOCK.
 While Springfield took the added step of building a lip below it to reduce the chance of accidentally riding it while firing, those with larger hands will occasionally do so with a thumbs forward grip.

 Fit and finish on the XD-S 9 are great.
 There are no visible machining marks on the slide, nor injection marks on the polymer frame.
 I opted for the bi-tone version with the stainless slide.
 Experience has taught me that the black finish on the XD(M) line isn’t the most durable on the market.
 Then again, that was on an XD(M) 3.8 Compact I was carrying while working between 50 and 100 hours a week in a machine shop, so your mileage may vary.
 After extensive carrying over the course of six months, the only finish wear is on the slide release and disassembly lever.